Lesley-Nicole/Leaficons/README.md

 # Leaficons
-Leaf based icons of various styles and colors that I used for a project.
-They have a transparent background and are 100px in width.
-Feel free to add your leafy icons to the collection.
-Just make sure the background is transparent.
-Thx!
+Leaf based icons of various styles and colors.
+I resized the icons with:<a href="https://imageresizer.com" target="_blank">Image Resizer</a>